1. Take your phone out of the water.

 Step 5: Soak Up the Moisture

-Instead, consider placing your phone components in a sealed container with silica gel packets — the small packets often found inside new shoe boxes or pill bottles.
-These are better alternatives to rice since they are specifically designed to absorb moisture.
+A better option is to place your phone components in a sealed container with silica gel packets — the moisture-absorbing packets found in new shoes or pill bottles.
+These are specifically designed to draw out moisture and work faster than rice.

 Step 6: Wait It Out

-Leave your phone components in your chosen drying method for a minimum of 24-48 hours.
-This time frame ensures most moisture evaporates, reducing the risk of short circuits and damage.
-The exact drying time for your phone depends on variables like your chosen drying technique and the extent of water exposure.
+Leave your phone components in your chosen drying setup for at least 24-48 hours.
+This allows sufficient time for moisture to evaporate, minimizing the risk of internal damage.
+The exact duration depends on the drying method and the severity of water exposure.

 Step 7: Power On and Test